-The following discussion and analysis of the Company's financial condition and results of operations for the years ended December 31, 2023 ("Fiscal 2023"), December 31, 2022 ("Fiscal 2022") and December 31, 2021 ("Fiscal 2021") should be read in conjunction with the Company's audited consolidated financial statements and related notes included in this annual report in accordance with "Item 8 - Financial Information".
-The Company's financial statements for Fiscal 2023, Fiscal 2022 and Fiscal 2021 (collectively, the "Reported Periods") were prepared in accordance with IFRS as issued by the IASB.

-(1) This is a non-IFRS measure.
+- (1) the following discussion and analysis of the Company's financial condition and results of operations for the years ended December 31, 2024 ("Fiscal 2024"), December 31, 2023 ("Fiscal 2023") and December 31, 2022 ("Fiscal 2022") should be read in conjunction with the Company's audited consolidated financial statements and related notes included in this annual report in accordance with "Item 8 Financial Information".
+The Company's financial statements for Fiscal 2024, Fiscal 2023 and Fiscal 2022 were prepared in accordance with IFRS as issued by the IASB. - This is a non-IFRS measure.
 Refer to the "Currency and Non-IFRS Financial Measures" section of this annual report for further information.

-The financial results for the year ended December 31, 2023 are representative of a light industrial engineering organization continuing to build the Company's brands and new product innovations through the research, development and marketing of a diverse range of rail and automotive transportation technologies.
+The financial results for the year ended December 31, 2024, are representative of a light industrial engineering organization continuing to build the Company's brands and new product innovations through the research, development and marketing of a diverse range of rail and road transportation equipment.
 The current macroeconomic environment of inflation, high interest rates and supply chain problems has significantly affected the Company's financial performance as the traditional demand for rail tank car equipment remains depressed.

-Kelso generates its revenues and working capital from the sales of equipment for service in the rail tank car industry.
-Sales performance for the year ended December 31, 2023 decreased 1% over the previous year ended December 31, 2022.
-This slight sales decrease demonstrates some stability in our business model, however, the Company's rail business activities remain unpredictable as the low production rates of the rail tank car producers continued to frustrate the Company's operations in 2023.
-Combined with repair, retrofit and re-qualification operations, rail business activity is expected to be adequate enough to allow the continuation and eventual growth of the Company's rail operations based on the anticipated introduction of new products.
+Kelso generates its revenues and working capital from the sales of equipment for the rail tank car industry.
+Revenue of \$10.7 million for the year ended December 31, 2024, was marginally below \$10.8 million for the previous year ended December 31, 2023.
+This marginal decline in sales demonstrates some stability in our business model, however, the Company's rail business activities remain unpredictable as the low production rates of the tank car producers continued to frustrate the Company's operations in 2024.
+Combined with repair, retrofit and re-qualification operations, rail business activity is expected to be adequate to allow the continuation and eventual growth of the Company's rail operations based on the anticipated introduction of new products.

-Revenues, corresponding expenses, financial performance and capital management during the year ended December 31, 2023 reflected Kelso's continued ability to manage the Company's capital resources while navigating difficult market conditions as well as the negative financial impact of an negative arbitration award in 2023.
-Financial results met the Company's expectations and reflect the revenues and related operational costs of marketing, producing and distributing the Company's proven line of rail tank equipment as well as key investments in new product development and production capability associated with a more diverse product mix in both rail and automotive markets in the future.
+Revenues, corresponding expenses, financial performance and capital management during the year ended December 31, 2024, reflected Kelso's continued ability to manage the Company's capital resources while navigating difficult market conditions as well as the negative financial impact of executive leadership change in 2024.
+Financial results met the Company's expectations and reflect the revenues and related operational costs of marketing, producing and distributing the Company's proven line of rail tank equipment as well as key investments in new product development associated with a more diverse product mix in the future.

-The Company's longer-term strategic plans require Kelso to make ongoing investments in the Company's production capabilities (including equipment, lease costs, training and qualifying human resources); railroad and automotive regulatory filings; liability insurance; marketing initiatives; independent lab testing and outsourced specialized industrial engineering services; new patent applications; regulatory public company administration processes in Canada and the United States; pre-sales production planning and tooling for the Company's growing portfolio of rail and automotive products.
+The Company's longer-term strategic plans require Kelso to make ongoing investments in the Company's production capabilities (including equipment, lease costs, training and qualifying human resources); railroad and automotive regulatory filings; liability insurance; marketing initiatives; independent lab testing and outsourced specialized industrial engineering services; new patent applications; regulatory public company administration processes in Canada and the United States; pre-sales production planning and tooling for the Company's growing portfolio of rail products.
 These costs are written off in the period when they occur and their impact is reflected in the reported financial performance of the Company in the period in which they were incurred.